- 1 -

 He goes on, “Second: In preventing you from or making you pay for whistling my melody or reciting my poem, I am actually made a (partial) owner of you: of your physical body, your vocal chords, your paper, your pencil, etc. because you did not use anything but your own property when you copied me.“

-That’s like excusing a burglar caught red-handed with a bag of loot – because all the burglary tools that he used were his own.
+That’s like excusing a burglar caught red-handed, half way out the window with a bag of loot – because all the burglary tools that he used were his own.

 And more, “If you can no longer copy me, then, this means that I, the intellectual property owner, have expropriated you and your ‘real’ property.
 Which shows: intellectual property rights and real property rights are incompatible, and the promotion of intellectual property must be seen as a most dangerous attack on the idea of ‘real’ property (in scarce goods).”